Consensus-Based Optimization Methods Converge Globally: Proof details for Section

 \subsection{Proof of Theorem~\ref{thm:global_convergence_main}}

-We now have all necessary tools at hand to present the detailed proof of the global convergence result {in mean-field law.} We first separately prove the case of an inactive cutoff function, i.e., $H\equiv1$. \begin{proof}[Proof of Theorem~\ref{thm:global_convergence_main} when $H\equiv 1$] Without loss of generality we may assume $\minobj = 0$, see Remark~\ref{rem:wlog_minobj_zero}.
-Lemma~\ref{lem:evolution_of_objective} provides an upper bound for the time derivative of $\CV(\rho_t)$, given by
+We now have all necessary tools at hand to present a detailed proof of the global convergence result in mean-field law.
+We separately prove the cases of an inactive and active cutoff function, i.e., $H\equiv1$ and $H\not\equiv1$,~respectively.